 If you’re a fan of cigars like me, you can find some really great ones in Cartagena.
 However- not on the street.
-Many of the ones being sold in kiosks and on street corners are fake or extremely poor quality.
-If you stumble upon a nicer looking shop with a large humidor and a shop owner who really knows his or her stuff, you can most likely trust them to sell you something authentic.
+Many of the ones being sold in kiosks and on street corners are fake or of extremely poor quality.
+If you stumble upon a nicer-looking shop with a large humidor and a shop owner who really knows his or her stuff, you can most likely trust them to sell you something authentic.

 My favorite place to get a good Cuban was at Casa de Habana at Calle de la Media Luna con Calle del Guerrero in Gestemani.
 They also have live music and incredible mojitos.

 In Cuba you can find many types of cigars, but you need to make the right choice and get a real Cuban cigar.
 After trying it you can feel the real taste of Cuba.

 Where I Drank

 I’ll be honest, I didn’t go out much while in Cartagena.
 I was working a lot and could never really find my way around the city as it is a maze.
 I certainly was in no position to get annihilated at night and try to find my way back to where I was staying.
 But I did get out a little.
 And here are the two places I recommend…